Project Management / Master of Science

 - Submission of all financial documentation and requirements of issuance of I-20.

-If the GPA is below the acceptable 3.0 minimum after three courses, or one 8-week session (whichever occurs first) the student will be placed on probation for the following 8-week session.
-Students who do not increase their GPA to 3.0 in the following 8-week session may be dismissed from the MSPM Program.
+Students whose GPA falls below the required 3.0 minimum will be placed on probation for the following eight-week session.
+Students who do not successfully increase their GPA to 3.0 after the probationary eight-week session will be subject to academic dismissal.

 Transfer of Graduate Credit

 A student entering the Lewis MSPM program with appropriate prior graduate coursework in project management may have a maximum of six credit hours applied to Lewis MSPM course requirements.